- Code SCOM6007

 - Areas of interest Science Communication

-Science communication and outreach programs employ a range of methods to engage audiences, deliver impact and communicate science.
-From capacity building programs in the developing world to science puppet shows for early learners, science communicators employ different methods, often to better engage with underserviced audiences, create impact and social change, and explore topics in more intriguing ways.
-As part of this, they need to be skilled at conceiving ideas, logistics and program planning, ‘selling’ their ideas and securing funding, running events and evaluating their success.
-In this course, you’ll come up with a novel program idea, trial it, report on your trial and then learn how to win funding for it through grant applications and a presented ‘pitch’.
-This course is about creating your own original science communication project.
-It represents an authentic opportunity to develop real-world skills that allow your ideas to become realities.
-As you’ll discover in your future science communication careers, if you want to pursue your passions, your goals and your ideas, skills to develop them and just as importantly get them funded are critical.
-Many past students’ ideas have turned into actual, fully funded, real-world ongoing projects that have had national and global impacts, so don’t underestimate what you might achieve if you make the most of it!
-If you choose, this can be so much more than just another assignment.
+Science communication, engagement and outreach programs employ a range of methods to connect with audiences, create impact and communicate science.
+From capacity building programs in low- and middle-income countries to science puppet shows for early learners, science communicators employ different methods, often to better engage with underserviced audiences, create impact and social change, and explore topics in more intriguing ways.
+As part of this, they need to be skilled at conceiving ideas, logistics and program planning, ‘selling’ their ideas and securing funding, running events/projects and evaluating their success.
+As you’ll discover in your future career, if you want to pursue your passions, your goals and your ideas, skills to develop them and get them funded are critical.
+Many past students’ ideas have turned into funded, real-world, ongoing projects that have had national and global impacts, so don’t underestimate what you might achieve if you make the most of it!

 This course is co-taught with undergraduate students but assessed separately.